juxt/bidi/README.md

 your code will become coupled with your routing.
 In short, hard-coded URIs will eventually break.

 In bidi, routes are data structures, there are no macros here.
+Generally speaking, data structures are to be preferred over code structures.
+When your routes are defined in a data structure there are numerous advantages-they can be read in from a configuration file, generated, computed, transformed by functions and introspected - all things which macro-based DSLs make harder.
+This project also avoids 'terse' forms for the route definitions, it is better to learn and live with a single data structure.

 The logic for matching routes is separated from the responsibility for handling requests.
 This is an important